Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Results for Linear Mixture MDPs

 \paragraph{Regression targets estimation.} At the end of $k$-th phase, we use quantum multivariate mean estimation oracle in \lem{quantum:mean} to calculate regression targets $\{y_h^k\}_{h \in [H]}$.
-The pseudocode is given in \alg{estimate:target}.
+We provide the pseudocode in \alg{estimate:target} and defer more details to \append{appendix_qproboracle_target}.